 Help supply Ukrainian hospitals

-A crowdfunding campaign through international aid organization Project C.U.R.E. has already delivered $4.5 million to send 40-foot containers containing medical equipment and supplies to hospitals in Dnipro, Zaporizhzhia, Kyiv and other areas in need right now.
+A crowdfunding campaign through international aid organization Project C.U.R.E. has already delivered over $4 million to send 40-foot containers containing medical equipment and supplies to hospitals in Dnipro, Zaporizhzhia, Kyiv and other areas in need right now.
 They have now shifted their focus to fundraising for tactical medicine and field surgery supplies.

 Rally for Ukraine

 The Ukrainian community in Philadelphia has come together a few times already to raise awareness and demand support for the efforts to stop Putin.
-Follow @ukr_phl_people on Instagram for Ukraine-related events in the city, including future rallies (and also cultural events).
+Follow @ukr_phl_people on Instagram for Ukraine-related events in the city, including several rallies and vigils this weekend.

 Fund frontline medical care